 Battle between two very different Doctors comes to an end at last: Dr Drai v Dr Dre

 While I know the cult of celebrity is bigger in the US than in the UK one thing that has mercifully not yet hit our shores is the idea of a celebrity gynaecologist.
-Avoiding the impulse to hide behind the sofa and chew on a cushion I learn that a certain real Dr Drai, University of Ohio has been locked in a trade mark battle with hip hop star Dr Dre University of Life and co-founder of N.W.A a group which started genre known as Gangster Rap.
+Avoiding the impulse to hide behind the sofa and chew on a cushion I learn that a certain real Dr Drai, University of Ohio, has been locked in a trademark battle with hip hop star Dr Dre, University of Life, and co-founder of N.W.A – a group contributed enormously to the foundations of the Gangster Rap music genre.

 Both Dr Dre and Dr Drai have significant online presences.
 For a rap star that is no surprise.
 The web presence of Dr Drai however is nothing like that of a beleaguered NHS Consultant.
 There are public speaking events, blogs, books (including one called ‘20 Things You May Not Know About The Vagina’) and even a press room.
 It is not surprising therefore that the commercially savvy Dr Drai should apply for a trade mark to protect his name for his business activities.